Many or all companies we feature compensate us. Compensation and editorial

 Here’s what you can do.

-1. Review your bill: Acknowledge the validity of your delinquent tax bill.
-Remember, fees and interest accrue from the original due date.
+1. Review your bill: Confirm the validity of your delinquent tax bill.
+Fees and interest accrue from the original due date.

 Set up an IRS payment plan